-The is one of the outcomes of a three-year collaboration between ECOS, CIEL, and Oeko-Institut working towards expanding the understanding of nanomaterials and bridging the gap between policy and science.
+The Declaration is one of the outcomes of a three-year collaboration between ECOS, CIEL, and Oeko-Institut working towards expanding the understanding of nanomaterials and bridging the gap between policy and science.
 It was reinforced by a workshop in

 in December 2015 that looked into

 The Declaration is now open to the public for additional organization sign-ons.
 As this occurs, an updated list of support for theDeclaration will be published in the coming months.